-S =specified minimum yield strength, psi (MPa), stipulated in the specification under which the pipe was purchased from the manufacturer or determined in accordance with paras.
+S = specified minimum yield strength, psi (MPa), stipulated in the specification under which the pipe was purchased from the manufacturer or determined in accordance with paras.
 817.1.3(h) and 841.1.4

 The pipeline is considered not susceptible to fatigue in the longitudinal seams due to pressure cycles if the pipeline has been exposed to a hydrostatic test at a pressure level at least 1.25 times the MAOP, and the expected lifetime accumulation of full MAOP cycles is N or fewer, or the design factor, F, is 0.4 or less.
-For purposes of applying this
+For purposes of applying this screening criterion, pressure cycles larger than 50% of the MAOP in magnitude should be counted as full MAOP cycles.
+Seam welds that are not oriented parallel to the longitudinal axis of the pipe are exempt from the evaluation

-841.1.10 Protection of Pipelines and Mains From (20)
+841.1.10 Protection of Pipelines and Mains From $\ (\mathbf{22})$ Hazards

-(a) When pipelines and mains must be installed where they will be subject to natural hazards, such as washouts, floods, unstable soil, landslides, earthquake-related events (such as surface faulting, soil liquefaction, and soil and slope instability characteristics or other conditions that may cause serious movement of, or abnormal loads on, the pipeline, reasonable precautions shall be taken to protect the pipeline such as increasing the wall thickness, constructing revetments, preventing erosion, and installing anchors.

-(b) Where pipelines and mains cross areas that are normally under water or subject to flooding (i.e., lakes, bays, or swamps, sufficient weight or anchorage shall be applied to the line to prevent flotation.

-(c) Because submarine crossings may be subject to washouts due to the natural hazards of changes in the waterway bed, water velocities, deepening of the channel, or changing of the channel location in the waterway, design consideration shall be given to protecting the pipeline or main at such crossings.
+- (a) When pipelines and mains must be installed where they will be subject to natural hazards, such as washouts, floods, unstable soil, landslides, earthquake-related events (such as surface faulting, soil liquefaction, and soil and slope instability characteristics), or other conditions that may cause serious movement of, or abnormal loads on, the pipeline, reasonable precautions shall be taken to protect the pipeline, such as increasing the nominal wall thickness, constructing revetments, preventing erosion, and installing anchors. - (b) Where pipelines and mains cross areas that are normally under water or subject to flooding (i.e., lakes, bays, or swamps), sufficient weight or anchorage shall be applied to the line to prevent flotation. - (c) Because submarine crossings may be subject to washouts due to the natural hazards of changes in the waterway bed, water velocities, deepening of the channel, or changing of the channel location in the waterway, design consideration shall be given to protecting the pipeline or main at such crossings.
 The crossing shall be located in the more stable bank and bed locations.
-The depth of the line, location of the bends installed in the banks, wall thickness of the pipe, and weighting of the line shall be selected based on the characteristics of the waterway.
+The depth of the line, location of the bends installed in the banks, nominal wall thickness of the pipe, and weighting of the line shall be selected based on the characteristics of the waterway.
 In addition to the above hazards, pipe exposed to cross-currents may be susceptible to vortex-induced vibration ("vortex shedding") in some flow regimes.
 This can cause fatigue damage in girth welds in the exposed spans.
 When these exposed span conditions are encountered, analyses shall be undertaken to determine whether this phenomenon is anticipated for the given pipe configuration and orientation and the anticipated water velocity conditions.
 Should conditions exist that could result in the pipe undergoing vibration and consequent fatigue damage, counteracting measures (burial, reburial, or vortex-shedding devices) shall be installed to reduce the potential for damage.
 API RP 1133 may be used for additional guidance.